mlafeldt/ps2dev-box/README.md

 ## How to build the VM

-First, clone the repo:

     $ git clone git://github.com/mlafeldt/ps2dev-box.git
     $ cd ps2dev-box/

-Now you have two options to provision the box.
-Both will give you the same result.

-a) Provision with Shell:

-    $ cd shell/
     $ vagrant up

-b) Provision with Chef Solo:

-    $ cd chef-solo/
-    $ vagrant up

 That's it.

+(You can edit the `Vagrantfile` to let Vagrant provision a different VM or to use the Shell provisioner instead of Chef Solo.)

 ## Contact